kitconcept/volto-timeline-block/docs/docs/glossary.md

     "keywords": "Plone, documentation, glossary, term, definition"
 ---

-This glossary provides example terms and definitions relevant to **volto-timeline-block**.
+This glossary provides example terms and definitions relevant to **@kitconcept/volto-timeline-block**.
 A new timeline block for Volto

 ```{note}